-But when reactions to minor frustrations are excessive, there’s often something else going on.
-The reaction may be a spillover from other concerns that aren’t always obvious.
+But when minor frustrations lead to big reactions, there’s often something else going on.
+The reaction may be a spillover from other challenges.

-Kids with ADHD tend to feel anger, anxiety, frustration or disappointment more intensely than their peers.
+Kids with ADHD tend to feel anger, anxiety, frustration, or disappointment more intensely than other kids.
 (The same can be true of positive emotions.)

 At the same time, they typically have trouble managing their emotions and reactions.
-That makes it hard for them to keep a reasonable perspective.
-Instead, they feel like a minor frustration is a major problem.
+That makes it hard for them to keep things in perspective.
+Instead, they might feel like a minor frustration is a major problem.

 Here’s an example.
-A child has scored two goals during his soccer game and is feeling great about his performance.
-Then he misses a goal, and his pride instantly turns to shame.
-He’s still upset even after the game ends.
-It doesn’t matter how well he did overall.
+A child has scored two goals during her soccer game and is feeling great about her performance.
+Then she misses a goal, and her pride instantly turns to shame.
+She’s still upset even after the game ends.
+It doesn’t matter how well she did overall.
 One setback clouds the whole experience.

-Then, one of his teammates congratulates him on playing a great game.
-This may lift his mood.
-Or it may make him more frustrated because he assumes that his teammate was being insincere and sarcastic.
+Then, one of her teammates congratulates her on playing a great game.
+This may lift her mood.
+Or it may make her more frustrated because she assumes that her teammate was being insincere and sarcastic.

 How to Help With ADHD Mood Swings

-Mood swings can be difficult for the whole family to deal with.
-But there are things you can do to help your child recognize and regulate his emotions.
+When kids with ADHD have mood swings, it can be hard on the whole family.
+But there are things you can do to help your child manage emotions.

 Don’t overreact to flare-ups.
-If his mood swing starts with an outburst, try not to react too quickly or intensely in the moment.
-If you’re highly emotional, it may make it even harder for him to gain control.
-Plus, you’re not likely to be heard at that point.
-It may be helpful for him to vent his frustrations for a bit, so long as his venting isn’t extreme.
+If a mood swing starts with an outburst, try not to react too quickly or intensely in the moment.
+If you’re very emotional, it can make it even harder for your child to gain control.
+Plus, your child may not be ready to hear you at that point.
+Let your child vent frustrations for a bit, so long as the venting isn’t extreme.

 Reflect what you see.
-When your child’s negative mood doesn’t quickly pass, it may help to mention that he seems unsettled or frustrated or annoyed.
-He may not even realize he’s had an abrupt change in mood, or even be able to identify what he’s feeling.
-Noticing it in a calm, uncritical way may help him to open some constructive conversation.
+When kids’ negative moods don’t quickly go away, it can help to say out loud that they seem unsettled, frustrated, or annoyed.
+They may not even realize they’ve had a mood swing, or even be able to identify what they’re feeling.
+Noticing it in a calm, uncritical way can help kids open up to constructive conversation.

-You can say something like, “It looks like you’ve become angry or annoyed about something.
+You can say something like, “It looks like you’re angry or annoyed about something.
 You were in such a good mood earlier.”
-Being matter of fact about it helps keep the conversation from becoming overly emotional.
+Being matter-of-fact helps keep the conversation from becoming overly emotional.

 Ask what’s going on, and empathize.
-It’s important to show empathy to your child and tell him it’s okay to feel the way he’s feeling.
-At the same time, you can show him that talking about what’s bothering him allows him to get it out and move on before his negative feelings grow.
+It’s important to show empathy and tell kids it’s OK to feel the way they’re feeling.
+At the same time, you can show them that talking about what’s bothering them will help them “get it out” and move on before negative feelings grow.

-You can say something like, “Did something happen to make you become so down on yourself?
-If he tells you, show him empathy by saying, “That would make me feel embarrassed, too.”
+You can say something like, “Did something happen to make you get so down on yourself?”
+If they tell you, show empathy by saying, “That would make me feel embarrassed, too.”
 You can even swap stories about when similar things happened to you.

 Just know that your child may not be ready to talk about it, and it’s important to respect that.
-Give him room to back away from it for a while if he needs to.
+Give room for your child to back away for a while.

-Share your feelings about his behavior.
-You may worry about making him feel guilty or ashamed.
-But it’s important for your child to know how his moods affect other people—including you.
+Share your feelings about the behavior.
+You may worry about making your child feel guilty or ashamed.
+But it’s important for your child to know that mood swings affect other people—including you.
 You can say something like, “I’m feeling irritated by how you’re behaving.
 Did something happen that’s making you feel mad?”

-You might find that he opens up about what’s bothering him.
-And you can use that first to empathize, and then to explain that while you’re happy to help him work through it, you’re not willing to be treated with disrespect.
+Your child might open up about what’s going on.
+Try to empathize and then explain that while you’re happy to help your child work through it, you’re not willing to be treated with disrespect.

 Be Aware of Mental Health Issues

-Kids with ADHD are at higher risk for anxiety and depression.
+Kids with ADHD are more likely to experience anxiety or depression.
 Either one of those issues can cause mood changes.
-If a negative mood persists for longer than a week or two, it’s important to talk with your child’s doctor or with a mental health professional.
-Explore signs of anxiety and depression in kids.
+If a bad mood lasts longer than a week or two, it’s important to talk with your child’s doctor or with a mental health professional.